goyalmunish/reminder/README.md

 ## Yet Another Reminder Tool/App.
 Why?

-_This is a simple **terminal-based fully-interactive reminder tool**.
-It is not for everybody, but for the folks with a software engineering background who need the **speed** of the command-line and have to manage many day-to-day to-do items (like meeting minutes, reminders about ad-hoc tasks, etc.) in an organized way._
+_It's a simple **terminal-based fully-interactive reminder tool**.
+It is not for everybody, but for the folks with a software engineering background who have to manage many day-to-day to-do items (like meeting minutes, 1:1 updates with their team-members, reminders about ad-hoc tasks, etc.) and want the **speed** of the command-line to organize all this in an efficient way._

 _Apart from being **fully-interactive** and **terminal-based**, the other major features it comes with are:_